SFDO-Tooling/CumulusCI/docs/2gp_testing.rst

 ========================================

-CumulusCI and the CumulusCI Flow make it easy to harness the power of second-generation managed packages to enhance testing of first- and second-generation managed package products.
+CumulusCI and the CumulusCI Flow make it easy to harness the power of second-generation managed packages to implement an advanced, comprehensive testing process for *both* first- and second-generation managed package products.

+This process yields multiple benefits:

+* You can test managed packages before merging code.
-Not only does this give us the ability to perform end-to-end testing for packages with more complex dependency structures sooner in the development lifecycle, but it also allows us to build our entire 2GP testing and development framework *before* we migrate our products from 1GP to 2GP.
-When we do migrate, we can do so with complete confidence as we will have already been testing our products as 2GP packages for many months.
+* You gain the ability to perform end-to-end testing for packages with more complex dependency structures earlier in the development lifecycle.
+* For existing 1GP products, it also allows for the creation of a full-scale 2GP testing and development framework *before* migrating products from 1GP to 2GP.
+  Migration, when generally available, will be much easier because products are already being tested as 2GPs.

 Salesforce.org is actively using this process for feature-level testing and end-to-end testing of dozens of existing first-generation packages, while preparing for the migration into second- generation packaging.
-This process is also applicable for testing second-generation package products.
+This process is also applicable for testing products that started as second-generation packages.

 Building 2GP Beta Packages in Continuous Integration